-- ⇒ Licensing should only be granted on provision of a satisfactory access statement - ⇒ Licenses should only be granted for street furniture which does not restrict access
+⇒ Licensing should only be granted on provision of a satisfactory access statement

+⇒ Licenses should only be granted for cafe furniture on the street which does not restrict access

 Cinemas

 ⇒ Cinemas within the borough should be encouraged to offer subtitled screenings of every film.
 This would benefit deaf people and hard of hearing older people.